 If you need to troubleshoot the linters, there is a

-can give you clues about which linters may be running slow, for example.
+option that can give you clues about which linters may be running

 The next part of this document describes the lint checks that we apply to various file types.